Capital punishment in New York: Famous cases

 Other notable cases are those of seven members of Mafia hit squad Murder, Inc. between 1941 and 1944, including Louis "Lepke" Buchalter, the only mob boss to ever receive the death penalty after being convicted of murder, and some of his associates, including Emanuel "Mendy" Weiss and Louis Capone, who were executed on March 4, 1944, the same night as Buchalter.

 Another notable case was that of the "Lonely Hearts Killers" Raymond Fernandez and Martha Beck, who were convicted of three murders but are believed to have killed as many as 20 women between 1947 and 1949.
 They were executed together on March 8, 1951.

-Arguably the most famous execution in state history (although occurring under federal, and not under New York state law) occurred in June, 1953, when Julius and Ethel Rosenberg were put to death at Sing Sing after their conviction on federal espionage charges for passing secrets of the atomic bomb to the Soviet Union.
+Arguably the most famous execution in state history (although occurring under federal, and not under New York state law) occurred in June 1953, when Julius and Ethel Rosenberg were put to death at Sing Sing after their conviction on federal espionage charges for passing secrets of the atomic bomb to the Soviet Union.
 The Rosenbergs were the only American civilians to be executed for espionage-related activity during the Cold War.
-Ethel’s conviction and severely botched execution remains controversial as David Greenglass, Ethel’s brother and a key witness for the prosecution, later admitted to giving perjured testimony against Ethel to shield his wife from criminal liability.
+Ethel’s conviction and severely botched execution remains controversial as David Greenglass, Ethel's brother and a key witness for the prosecution, later said that he gave a perjured testimony against Ethel to shield his wife from criminal liability.
 In 2015, eleven members of the New York City Council declared that "the government wrongfully executed Ethel Rosenberg," and Manhattan Borough President Gale Brewer officially recognized "the injustice suffered by Ethel Rosenberg and her family" and designated September 28 as the "Ethel Rosenberg Day of Justice in the Borough of Manhattan."

-Restrictions
+1965 quasi-abolition

-In 1965, Governor Nelson Rockefeller, a liberal Republican who supported capital punishment, signed legislation which abolished the death penalty except for cases involving the murder of a police officer.
+In 1965, Governor Nelson Rockefeller, a liberal Republican who had previously supported capital punishment and overseen the last executions in the state, signed legislation which abolished the death penalty except for cases involving the murder of a peace officer or when the offender is a life convict.
+In 1971, it was extended to murder of a correctional employee, and the electric chair was moved from Sing Sing to Green Haven Correctional Facility.

-Furman v.
-Georgia

-In the July 1972 decision in Furman v.
+In the July 1972 ruling in Furman v.
 Georgia, the U.S. Supreme Court struck down the existing death penalty procedures across the United States.
 The moratorium lasted until 1976 when the Court ruled in Gregg v.
 Georgia that states could resume capital punishment under reworked statutes.

-Grasso extradition and execution

-On January 11, 1995, convicted killer Thomas J. Grasso, who had been sentenced to death by Oklahoma but was serving a sentence of 20 years to life in New York, was extradited from New York to Oklahoma to face execution.
-Grasso was transported to Buffalo Niagara International Airport and flown to Oklahoma.
-He was executed on March 20, 1995.